google/WebFundamentals/src/content/en/ilt/pwa/lab-fetch-api.md

 #### Explanation

-Now that we have added the `validateResponse` check, bad responses (like 404s) throw an error and `catch` takes over.
+Now that we have added the `validateResponse` check, bad responses (like 404s) throw an error and the `catch` takes over.
 This prevents bad responses from propagating down the fetch chain.

 ### 2.4 Read the response

 Responses must be read in order to access the body of the response.
 Response objects have  [methods](https://developer.mozilla.org/en-US/docs/Web/API/Response) for doing this.

-Inside the <code>readResponseAsJSON</code> function, replace TODO 2.4 with the following code:
+To complete TODO 2.4, replace the `readResponseAsJSON` function with the following code:

 #### main.js

 ```
+function readResponseAsJSON(response) {
   return response.json();
+}
 ```

 (You can check that you have done this correctly by navigating to __app/test/test.html__.)